You take your baseline test at the beginning of your MCAT prep, and you score a 500! Not bad right?

 If you fear not getting the score you need by your test date...

-Then reading (or listening to) Jennifer talk about her experiences, her mistakes, her successes, her insights, and so much more, will give you a renewed sense of motivation, confidence, and perspective on how you can dominate this exam once and for all...
+Then discovering her experiences, her mistakes, her successes, her insights, and so much more, will give you a renewed sense of motivation, confidence, and perspective on how you can dominate this exam once and for all...

 "For my first-ever, baseline test, I scored a 500.
 I thought that was a reasonable starting point, but when I took my first MCAT 4.5 months later, I was frustrated that my score was only a 501!
 I had been using Princeton Review's self-paced program--and I had been tremendously diligent.